joaohenriquearaujo/minimal-todolist/README.md

 # minimal-todolist
-Minimalist to-do application which stores the data into local web storage.
+Minimalist todo-list application which stores the data into local web storage.